tintinker/challenge-medical-triage/README.md

 ## Core Tasks

 1. Perform a tiny bit of EDA on the train data.
-Is there a relationship between age and urgency.
+Is there a relationship between age and urgency?
 What list of conditions are present?
 2. Design a lightweight system to compare performance of different prompts or models (output: csv with columns: prompt, model, accuracy)
 3. Use prompt engineering to increase the accuracy on `analyze_case()`
 4. Output a confusion matrix.
 Identify which misclassification is the most dangerous.